blakechi/ComVEX/CONTRIBUTION.md

 6. `demo.py` and testing file: Please reference existing ones under `examples` and `tests` (or `tests/template.py`).

-## If you find a bug or unclear comments:
+## If you find a bug or unclear comments...

 Thanks and happy to accept any!